Growthy

 • How to categorize Google Workspace (SaaS subscription parallel)

 Stop lumping fees, wages, and employer taxes together.
 Get started with Growthy.
-Three-way payroll split with an audit trail.
+Pattern learning across your vendors, with unusual or first-time charges flagged for your review.

 See It Work on Your Data